rbxbx/soundcloud-remix/README.markdown

 # Prerequisites

+### Install Ruby, RubyGems, & Rails

+#### On Mac OS X

+Ruby and Rails comes pre-installed on Mac OS X, but you'll want to upgrade it by [following these instructions](http://developer.apple.com/Tools/developonrailsleopard.html).

+#### On Windows

+[Follow these instructions](http://wiki.rubyonrails.org/getting-started/installation/windows) to install Ruby and Rails on Windows.

 ### Install Git

 [Git](http://git-scm.com/) is a free & open source, distributed version control system designed to handle everything from small to very large projects with speed and efficiency.